shalikadulaj/IoT-Mini-Project-1/README.md

 ```
 <a name="aftercreate"> </a>

-once you followed the above Step 7 and 8 you will see the following directories created in the a8-1 node.
+once you follow the above Steps 7 and 8 you will see the following directories created in the a8-1 node.

 <div align="center">